lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 c.
 The reason we recommend using Explorer as your browser for this resource is because it's on a SharePoint platform, and Microsoft products "play best" with each other.
 We'll also be doing some things in Excel from here too.

 d.
-On the landing page, select your VISN.
+On the landing page, select your VISN **[ ]**.
 On the next page, select your team's facility.

 e.
 A web version of Excel will open on your screen, showing charts from your facility's data.

 f.
 First, let's see how to manipulate the view with the various scroll bars:

-- A scroll bar on the far right lets you move up and down to see the entire data UI screen.
+   + A scroll bar on the far right lets you move up and down to see the entire data UI screen.

-- Another bar on the right side allows you to move up and down to see a list of variables that you can include in charts.
+   + Another bar on the right side allows you to move up and down to see a list of variables that you can include in charts.

-- Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.
+   + Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

 g.
 Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:

-- Control - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"
+   + Control - you can click on the cell next to the word "Station" and select your station number **[ ]**, then click "Get Clinic List"

-- ClinicSelection - this is where you select the the clinics your team would like to include in your dataset
+   + ClinicSelection - this is where you select the the clinics your team would like to include in your dataset

-- SPTransfers - data about Suicide Prevention transfers
+     ++ **[ ]** SPTransfers - review data about Suicide Prevention Transfers

 h.
 Now let's look at the various worksheet tabs at the bottom of the Excel file:

-2. Let's explore the information available in the BISL sharepoint splash page
+### 2. Let's explore the information available in the BISL sharepoint splash page

+a.
 Click on the View dropdown.
-What View options are there and what do they mean?
+View options are there and what do they mean?

-Count: Aggregate Data for Viz trends
+   + Count: Aggregate Data for Viz trends
-Data: Sortable report of data
+   + Data: Sortable report of data
-Diag: Diagnostic data
+   + Diag: Diagnostic data
-Enc: Encounter types of visits
+   + Enc: Encounter types of visits
-HF: Health Factors data related to visits
+   + HF: Health Factors data related to visits
-Meas: Measures or flag names
+   + Meas: Measures or flag names
-Viz: Visualization of trends
+   + Viz: Visualization of trends

     What filtering options are available?

     Filter to your clinic or division to see trends for the last two years.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:20

 b.
 On the right side of your screen you'll see a drop-down menu labeled VIEW.
 This is how you choose what would otherwise appear as tabs at the bottom of your Excel workbook.
 Click the down arrow to see the various worksheets available:
       -  Control  - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"         -  ClinicSelection  - this is where you select the the clinics your team would like to include in your dataset
       -  SPTransfers  - data about Suicide Prevention transfers
       -  dataDiag - data about Diagnoses
       -  dataHF - data about Health Factors